RaghadB13/AI-Powered-Sentiment-Analysis/README.md

 #AI-Powered-Sentiment-Analysis

-## Project Overview
+# Project Overview
-A machine learning project designed to analyze and classify text-based data into different emotional states.
-The model processes natural language to detect sentiment (Positive, Negative, or Neutral) with high accuracy..
+A machine learning project designed to analyze and classify text-based data into distinct emotional states.
+The model leverages Natural Language Processing (NLP) to detect sentiment (Positive, Negative, or Neutral) with high precision, bridging the gap between raw text and actionable insights.

 # Model Performance & Analytics
 The sentiment analysis engine was developed using a robust classification pipeline, yielding the following performance indicators: